-- KApro releases four new and one update libraries for the Korg KRONOS
+- Soundiron releases four new sound libraries for the KORG KRONOS

 RH3 real weighted hammer action keyboard for both 88-key and 73-key.